CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 =====================

 A :class:`performance workflow <citrine.informatics.workflows.PerformanceWorkflow>` performs analysis on a module.
+Running a performance workflow produces a report (currently in JSON format) that describes the results of the analysis.
 Each analysis computes one or more performance metrics, e.g. accuracy of an ML predictor.
 An analysis is codified by a configuration object that stores all relevant settings and parameters required to run the workflow.
 By storing the configuration, the object captures domain-specific knowledge used to characterize a module.
 With this information we know what settings were used in past analyses and can run the same analysis again in the future.
 For example, we might reuse an analysis to compute a specific metric across a range of modules (to determine which module is best suited for our application) or to record the same analysis for a range of different module settings.

-On construction, a performance workflow requires an analysis configuration object that stores all settings required to run the analysis.
-Each unique analysis requires a configuration object.
-Running a performance workflow produces a report (currently in JSON format) that describes the results of the analysis.

 Cross-validation analysis
 -------------------------